-It is your obligation to notify the Fund promptly of your return to any work regardless of whether the work is Disqualifying Employment or not.
 It is also your obligation to notify the Fund when you cease any such employment.
 If you are considering a return to work, then you may request that the Fund make a determination as to whether certain employment will constitute Disqualifying Employment and would result in a suspension of your benefits.